osseasofertas/ospltform-front/replit.md

 ## Changelog

+- July 08, 2025: **Currency conversion from Brazilian Real to USD** - All monetary values converted from R$ to $ (USD): welcome bonus from R$ 289,00 to $50.00, evaluation earnings from R$ 1,00-4,00 to $1.00-4.00, updated budget questions and all UI displays
 - July 08, 2025: Enhanced evaluation system with draft recovery and improved autosave
 - July 08, 2025: Initial setup with basic functionality